alfie-ns/StaffSync-APP/docs/Report_COMP2000_StaffSync.md

 The colours defined in both the normal and dark themes are used layout files to ensure a cohesive design across the app;

-the colours are dynamically applied based on the current theme (light or dark), providing a consistent and user-friendly experience.
+the colours are dynamically applied based on the current theme (light or dark); providing a consistent and user-friendly experience.

 #### **Normal Theme in Layouts**